ladc/lgsl/doc/vegas.rst

 The convergence of the algorithm can be tested using the overall chi-squared value of the results.
 A value which differs significantly from 1 indicates that the values from different iterations are inconsistent.
 In this case the weighted error will be underestimated, and further iterations of the algorithm are needed to obtain reliable results.

 The VEGAS algorithm uses a fixed number of calls to evaluate the integral.
-It is possible to call the continuation function, which is returned by :func:`num.vegas_integ`, with a higher number of calls to increase the accuracy of the result.
+It is possible to call the continuation function, which is returned by :func:`vegas.integ`, with a higher number of calls to increase the accuracy of the result.
 Keep in mind that reducing :math:`\sigma` by a certain factor typically increases the number of calls quadratically, because :math:`\sigma \propto 1/\sqrt{n}`.

 Functions
 ---------

-.. function:: vegas_prepare(spec)
+.. function:: prepare(spec)

- Prepare a VEGAS Monte Carlo integrator, :func:`vegas_integ`. ``spec`` is a table which can contain the following fields:
+ Prepare a custom VEGAS Monte Carlo integrator. ``spec`` is a table which can contain the following fields:

  *N* (required)
  Number of dimensions of the function you want to integrate.